 Creativity is a muscle, and just like any other muscle, it need to be exercised in order to get stronger – that is the theory behind the #ChoreographyAdventures.
 These short, simple movement prompts are designed to get you into the studio and make informal work – which I call “dancettes” – on a regular basis.
 My first collection of Choreography Adventures focused on out-of-the-box prompts meant to get your creative juices flowing in new ways.
-The group of exercises below helps you to explore compositional principles and choreographic tools that will take your choreography to the next level.
-They are ideal for novice choreographers, students of dance composition, or seasoned dance-makers who are looking to refresh their creative practice.
-Like all of the Choreography Adventure, they are meant to be playful, fun, and low-pressure.
+The group of exercises below helps you to explore compositional principles and choreographic tools rooted in Western, modern-dance based approaches to dance making.
+They are ideal for anyone who is interested in exploring this approach: novice choreographers, students of dance composition, or seasoned dance-makers who are looking to refresh their creative practice.
+Like all of the Choreography Adventures, they are meant to be playful, fun, and low-pressure.
 Take a prompt and use it as the inspiration for a dancette created anywhere from the studio to your living room, without worrying if it is any good!

 Find more Choreography Adventures here, or on my Instagram account (@shannondoolingdances).